Featured image for Enter Into the Joy of Your Lord: Knowing the Heart of the Bridegroom

 — Luke 15:22–24

 There was great joy in the father’s heart, but the elder son who remained in the house was unable to enter into his father’s joy.
 He had no pleasure that his brother, who was lost, had returned home.
 When the father recognized him to be missing from the celebration, he went to him and pleaded with him.
 The son was bitter in his heart.
-The son complained that the father had never given him a goat so that he could be merry with his friends.
+He complained that the father had never given him a goat so that he could be merry with his friends.
 But the father responded, “Son, you are always with me, and all that I have is yours.
 It was right that we should make merry and be glad, for your brother was dead and is alive again, and was lost and is found” (Luke 15:31–32).

-It seems as though this elder son didn’t really care for the things that were in his fathers heart.
+It seems as though this elder son didn’t really care for the things that were in his father's heart.
 Surely the elder son would have seen the pain that the departure of the younger son had caused him.
 The elder son was living alongside his father for the entirety of the time when his younger brother was living waywardly.
 It seems as though the elder son would have known his father’s burden, but it just meant nothing to him—he was instead so focused on himself.
 What a great loss here, that this elder son, who was living in his father’s household, didn’t really know the heart of the father.
 He was a stranger to the burdens in his father’s heart.

 Do we know our Father?
 We, who are members of our heavenly Father’s household, do we have such a sense of the burdens that are in His heart?
 If we were in the position of that elder brother, would we be found rejoicing when our younger brother returned home, after committing such a great offense?
 If we don’t truly know the heart of our Lord, we cannot enter into His joy.
 We will be like the elder son who was bitter, when everyone else was merry and rejoicing.